Richino/social_app/README.md

 3. **Set up Firebase:**

     - Create a Firebase project and obtain your Firebase configuration.
-    - Set the Firebase configuration in `backend/config/firebaseConfig.js`.
+    - Set the Firebase configuration in `server/src/config/firebase.ts`.
+    - You can store the config in a .env file

 4. **Set up MongoDB:**

     - Make sure you have MongoDB installed and running.
-    - Set the MongoDB connection URI in `backend/config/db.js`.
+    - Set the MongoDB connection URI in `server/src/config/mongodb.ts`.
+    - - You can store the config in a .env file

 5. **Start the development servers:**